Prab1421/movie-recommender-system/README.md

 # 🎬 Movie Recommender System

 This is a **Movie Recommendation System** built using **Streamlit** and **TMDb API**.
 The app suggests movies based on similarity scores and displays their posters.
-# Dataset used here are TMDB-5000 Movie Dataset.
+- Dataset used here are TMDB-5000 movie and credits csv.

 # App Image
 ![App-Image](mrs.jpg)